backdrop-contrib/entity_cache_admin/README.md

   the section "Entity Caching."
 All listed entities are persistently cached by default; uncheck any entity/bundle combinations to disable persistent caching for that entity/bundle.

+Bundle-level entity caching was introduced in Backdrop 1.23.0.
+This module requires at least this version of Backdrop.

 Issues
 ------

-Bugs and feature requests should be reported in [the Issue Queue](https://github.com/backdrop-contrib/entity_cache_admin/issues).
+Bugs and feature requests should be reported in [the issue queue](https://github.com/backdrop-contrib/entity_cache_admin/issues).

 Current Maintainers
 -------------------